Does term life insurance cover disability?

-To find out more about the different kinds of disability coverage, how your occupation relates to the kinds of coverage you can get, long-term disability insurance, Canada Pension Plan (CPP), and income replacement, read our guide to disability insurance.
+To find out more about the different kinds of disability coverage, how your occupation relates to the kinds of coverage you can get, short-term disability insurance, long-term disability insurance, Canada Pension Plan (CPP), and income replacement, read our guide to disability insurance.

 Does term life insurance cover disabilities?

 No, a life insurance policy does not cover disabilities.
 This is true whether it is a term life insurance policy or a whole life insurance policy.
 But, as mentioned, there are different ways your life insurance policy can protect you through optional riders.